 Male Breast Cancer

-What is Male Breast Cancer?
+What Is Male Breast Cancer?

+Men often get breast cancer.
 While breast cancer is most commonly thought of as a woman’s disease, it also affects about 1 percent of men.

 Breast cancer occurs when cells begin growing abnormally in breast tissue and form a tumor.
 These cells may spread through the breast to the lymph nodes under the arm and elsewhere in the body.
-Breast cancer is usually detected in males by noticing a lump underneath the nipple and areola.
 Early detection is critical, as men usually don’t assume a lump would be breast cancer and often wait too long before consulting with their doctor.
-The majority of men diagnosed are over the age of 50.
+Most men diagnosed are over the age of 50.

-Baptist Health is known for advanced, superior care for patients with cancer and the diagnosis, treatment and management of breast cancer in men and women.
+Baptist Health is known for advanced, superior care for patients with cancer and the diagnosis, treatment, and management of breast cancer in men and women.
 You will appreciate timely appointments and a professional, friendly atmosphere where we take time to listen to your concerns.
 At Baptist Health, you have access to the region’s most comprehensive, multidisciplinary team of specialists and innovative therapies, including many available only through specialized clinical trials.
 In every way, we work to demonstrate the utmost in excellent care to those who trust us with their health.

-Signs and Symptoms
+Signs and Symptoms for Breast Cancer in Males

-Noticing signs and symptoms early on is the key to effective treatments and a good prognosis.
+Noticing signs and symptoms of breast cancer in men early on is the key to effective treatments and a good prognosis.
 Often times, men don’t notice the signs because they wouldn’t assume a lump on the breast to be breast cancer.
 The lump would typically be found underneath the nipple and areola.
 The symptoms of breast cancer are the same between men and women.
 If you notice any symptoms of breast cancer, please contact your primary care physician.

 Symptoms of male breast cancer may include: